heidji/ionic3-hidenav/README.md

 [![NPM version][npm-image]][npm-url]

-Experimental Plugin for hardware accelerated navigation bar transitions while scrolling.
+HideNavbar is an angular directive for hardware accelerated navigation bar transitions while scrolling.
 There are two modes available, one with supertabs and one for normal pages.

 ![](https://github.com/heidji/readme-content/blob/master/ezgif-1-158630fd5e77.gif?raw=true)